trejder/yii-calendar/README.md

 ## Days links

-This extension introduces new property called `linksArray`, which is an array of `'timestamp'=>'url'` sets to add links to certain dates.
+This extension introduces new property called `linksArray`, which is an array of `'date'=>'data'` sets, used to add links to certain dates in the calendar.